CalCOFI/rCRUX/README.md

 ### Overview

-[get_seeds_remote](https://limey-bean.github.io/get_seeds_remote) takes a set of forward and reverse primer sequences and generates csv summaries of [NCBI's primer blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) data returns.
+[get_seeds_remote](https://limey-bean.github.io/get_seeds_remote) takes a set of forward and reverse primer sequences and generates .csv summaries of [NCBI's primer blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) data returns.
 Only full length barcode sequences containing primer matches are captured.
 It also generates a count of unique instances of taxonomic ranks (Phylum, Class, Order, Family, Genus, and Species) captured in the seed library.

 This script uses [iterative_primer_search](https://limey-bean.github.io/iterative_primer_search) to perform tasks.
 Its parameters are very similar to primerTree's primer_search(), but it takes vectors for organism and for database and performs a primer search for each combination.
 For each combination it calls [modifiedPrimerTree_Functions](https://limey-bean.github.io/modifiedPrimerTree_Functions), which is a modified versions of primerTree's primer_search() and primerTree's parse_primer, to query NCBI's [primer BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) tool, filters the results, and aggregates them into a single data.frame.